MaT1g3R/Hifumi-bot/README.md

 Current roadmap can be viewed [here](https://github.com/hifumibot/Hifumi-plus/blob/master/TODO.md)

-As well as you can check README draft [here](https://github.com/hifumibot/Hifumi-plus/blob/master/DRAFT.md)

 Interested in updated changes, check "development" branch.

 If there are any unclear doc strings in the code please open an issue or send a message to one of: